 No, infrared saunas vary depending on the type of infrared they use.

 Each type of light penetrates your body to different levels and provides different benefits.
-Near infrared (NIR) is the most shallow and primarily benefits your skin.
-Mid infrared (MID) can penetrate slightly further and reduces inflammation and encourages cell regeneration (healing).
+Near-infrared (NIR) is the most shallow and primarily benefits your skin.
+Mid-infrared (MID) can penetrate slightly further and reduce inflammation and encourage cell regeneration (healing).
 Far infrared (FID) goes the deepest into your core and encourages the release of toxins.

 All that being said, different models and manufacturers of infrared saunas use different kinds of lights.
 Additionally, some have settings where you can turn on or off different lights depending on your intended purpose.

-The saunas are self-contained units that are situated in a room designed to hold it.
+The saunas are self-contained units that are situated in a room designed to hold them.
 Although models are different in their design, most look very similar to a steam sauna.

 There will be a door to enter the sauna, usually glass, and a bench to sit on.
 They are probably fitted with bamboo or other types of wood interiors.